gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 ## Setup

 1. Each player receives a shuffled 50-card deck
-2. Each player draws an opening hand of 5 cards (4 random + 1 guaranteed fighter)
+2. Each player draws an opening hand of 5 cards (exactly 1 fighter + 4 non-fighter cards)
-3. Opponent automatically deploys their best fighter
+3. Opponent automatically deploys their fighter
-4. **Player chooses** which fighter to deploy from their opening hand
+4. **Player chooses** to deploy their fighter
 5. Opponent starts with 6 energy (displayed from start)
 6. Player starts first